2022 Annual Report

-If someone sends you money and asks you to send it to someone else, beware.
-You may unknowingly be part of a scam, where you serve as the so-called “money mule.”
-This means you are helping a scammer to make it impossible to trace their illegally-acquired money.
+If someone sends you money and asks you to send it to someone else, you may unknowingly be part of a scam where you serve as the so-called “money mule.”
+This means you are helping a scammer to make it impossible to trace money that they acquired illegally.

-Scammers disguise their ill intent behind schemes that involve a request to transfer illegal funds to other sources for payment.
+Scammers disguise their malicious intent behind schemes that involve a request to transfer funds to other sources for payment.

-Some of the schemes are clever and can happen in several ways.
-They are often related to online dating, work-at-home jobs, or prize-winning.
+These schemes could be related to online dating, work-at-home jobs, or prize-winning.
 Scammers send money to you, sometimes by check, then ask you to send some of it to someone else.
-They often want you to use gift cards or wire transfers.
+They often ask you to use gift cards or wire transfers.

-The result: loss of your hard-earned funds, potential theft of your personal information or, if the money accepted was stolen, getting in trouble with the law.
+The result, unfortunately, is loss of your hard-earned funds, potential theft of your personal information or, if the money accepted was stolen, serious legal consequences.

 “Phishing” is a scam that attempts to obtain your personal information through your email.
 The scam occurs when a fraudulent email appearing to be from a legitimate company directs you to a link that asks you sign on to another account.
 The fraudulent sender then captures your information in an attempt to steal your identity.
 Phishing emails can be very deceiving and often contain logos or have a look that is similar to the website or company they are mimicking.

 Self-Help will never send an email requesting personal account information.
-If you see an email supposedly sent by Self-Help, asking for personal account information, it is a phishing scam.
+If you receive an email that appears to be sent by Self-Help asking for personal account information, you can be sure it is a phishing scam.